|

 The interior was rendered in plaster, wood, glazed brick, and brick with terrazzo floors.
 There were arches stretching across the interior between the support columns.
 In the center of the interior, passengers found a decorative wooden ticket agent's booth with ornamental woodwork and a metal grille over the ticket agent's window.
 The station also had public restrooms.

-The platform was of the island variety between the middle two of four tracks (Tracks #2 and 3), which at the time served Howard- and Evanston-bound local trains and which now serves the Red Line.
+There were four tracks through Edgewater Beach station, but the outer two tracks were for express trains and were not served by the station.
+A single island platform between the two center tracks served local trains.
 The platform had wood decking and a canopy with metal columns down the center line which split into gently-curving gull wing-shaped roof supports, supporting a wooden canopy roof.
 The stairs were sheltered by wooden enclosures with wooden bottoms and windows on top, divided into rows of square panes, with swinging doors at the front of each enclosure.
-Like most of the stations north of Lawrence, there was originally an auxiliary exit on the north side of the street, descending down in the middle of retail spaces built under the elevated, now closed.
+Like most of the stations north of Lawrence, there was originally an auxiliary exit, located on the south side of the street, descending down in the middle of retail spaces built under the elevated.
+The auxiliary exit was closed and removed some time in the CTA era.

 The station's name was changed from "Edgewater Beach" to "Berwyn" by 1960, with an intermediate stage during which the station was listed as "Berwyn - Edgewater Beach" on system maps throughout the 1950s.